dev-schueppchen/rules-and-docs/general-rules.md

 2. If there come across people who are unpatient and violate the rules, hint them nicely to their misconduct and report it to a moderator or staff member with a proof in form of a message ID, message link or, in best case, a screen shot.

-3. **Any type** of self-promotion for any type of product or service is'nt allowed and will be hardly punished.
+3. **Any type** of self-promotion for any type of product or service isn't allowed and will be hardly punished.
 If you want to advertise a product or service, you need to get an agreement of a **staff member**.

 4. Publishing any type of anti-constitutional (related to german and european law) is not allowed and will be hardly punished.
-Posting any type of NSFW content in not-NSFW-marked channels is also forbidden and will be removed and penalized.
+Posting any type of NSFW content in not-NSFW-marked channels is also forbidden and will be removed and will result in an immediate ban.

+3. Usernames must be readable and pingable.

-5. Abusement of your permissions and roles, also referred to the usage of bots, will result in a penalty and loss of your permissions and roles.
+4. Abusement of your permissions and roles, also referred to the usage of bots, will result in a penalty and loss of your permissions and roles.

-6. Any type of spam, the excessive use of caps or anything similar is not allowed and will be removed.
+5. Any type of spam, the excessive use of caps or anything similar is not allowed and will be removed.

-7. Of course, you should observe the [Discord TOS](https://discordapp.com/terms) and the [Discord Community Guidelines](https://discordapp.com/guidelines).
+6. Of course, you should observe the [Discord TOS](https://discordapp.com/terms) and the [Discord Community Guidelines](https://discordapp.com/guidelines).

-8. You have to follow the instructions of moderators and staff members.
+7. Do not argue with, impersonate, or spam staff in the server or off the server (dms, mutual servers, etc).
+You have to follow the instructions of moderators and staff members.

-9. It is important to note that this server is not a public forum.
+*It is important to note that this server is not a public forum.
 Everything is up to the moderators and staff team.
-The moderators and staff team of the server reserve the right to punish for any reason as long as there is a consensus among said moderators and staff members.
+The moderators and staff team of the server reserve the right to punish for any reason as long as there is a consensus among said moderators and staff members.*v